red5pro/red5pro-ios-testbed/README.md

 open SampleApp.xcworkspace
 ```

-4. Add the Red5 iOS WebRTC SDK framework to the project:
+4. Add the Red5 iOS SDK framework to the project:
    - Drag and drop the Red5WebRTCKit framework into your project
    - Ensure it's added to "Frameworks, Libraries, and Embedded Content"